1. FINANCIAL RESULTS FOR THE YEAR ENDED 31 MARCH 2019

 Above all the Directors thank the shareholders for their continuedconfidence in the management.

 | ||For and On behalf of the Board |

 Annexure I to the Directors' Report:

-Information in accordance with the Companies (Disclosure of particulars in the reportof the Board of Directors) Rules 1988 and forming part of the report of the Directors forthe year ended 31 March 2018.
+Information in accordance with Section 134 of the Companies Act 2013and as per (requirement of Rule 8(3) of The Companies (Accounts) Rules 2014) and formingpart of the report of the Directors for the year 31 March 2019.